-Throughout college you will primarily write three basic types of paragraphs.
+In writing college essays, you will primarily write three basic types of paragraphs.
 They are the introductory paragraph, the body paragraph, and the concluding paragraph.

 At times you may be asked to write a paragraph that stands on its own without the aid of other paragraphs.
 This stand-alone paragraph most resembles a body paragraph and is often assigned in English A prior to your first essay assignment.